Kate-h36/Audio-File-Volume-Modification/README.md

 When you listen to output.wav (as by control-clicking on output.wav in the file browser, choosing Download, and then opening the file in an audio player on your computer), it should be twice as loud as input.wav.

+`./volume input.wav output.wav 0.5`

+When you listen to output.wav, it should be half as loud as input.wav.